AmanyAbd5/Booky-Store-MVC-Project/README.md

 ![image](https://github.com/AmanyAbd5/Booky-Store-MVC-Project/assets/92439170/8d801fc2-3fa3-4550-9dbb-2225d8bb044a)

-Product: The product section displays all available products, providing options to create, modify, and delete products as needed
+Product: The product section displays all available products, providing options to create, modify, and delete products as needed, It is possible to arrange items based on specific criteria.
+For instance, if I wish to arrange them by name, I can click on the arrow next to the name, and the ordering can be done either in descending or ascending order.
+Additionally, a search functionality is available for various criteria.
+Furthermore, I've implemented the option to display products in sets of 10, 25, 50, or 100 for user convenience

 ![image](https://github.com/AmanyAbd5/Booky-Store-MVC-Project/assets/92439170/b5ba8689-1337-4cc3-833f-5200c27ece63)